scottidler/aka/README.md

 [![Crates.io](https://img.shields.io/crates/v/aka.svg)](https://crates.io/crates/aka)

 `aka` lets you write short _handles_ that get expanded into full command lines **while you type**, with no shell aliases to maintain and no functions polluting your namespace.
-The heavy lifting happens in Z shell’s *Z*-line-*E*ditor (ZLE) — see the [ZLE manual](https://zsh.sourceforge.net/Doc/Release/Zsh-Line-Editor.html) for the underlying primitives.
+The heavy lifting happens in Z shell's *Z*-line-*E*ditor (ZLE) — see the [ZLE manual](https://zsh.sourceforge.net/Doc/Release/Zsh-Line-Editor.html) for the underlying primitives.

 ---